arok201001/Bootcamp-END/README.md

 ## Fly Store - Examination project (Bootcamp)
 Bootcamp final project.

 My project is an E-Commerce site called "Fly Store" with products fetched and displayed with API.
 I have also implemented a shopping cart which both counts the amount of products you have added to the shopping cart and the total price.
-The styling of the site is prette simple and easy to read it should be in line with WCAG.
+The styling of the site is pretty simple and easy to read it should be in line with WCAG.

 Set step by step guide.